sandshrewmetaprotocols/metashrew/README.md

 - `--port`: JSON-RPC port
 - `--label`: Optional database label
 - `--exit-at`: Optional block height to stop at
+- `--snapshot-interval`: Block interval between automatic snapshots
+- `--snapshot-directory`: Directory to store snapshots
+- `--repo`: URL of snapshot repository to sync from
+- `--pipeline-size`: Size of the processing pipeline (default: auto-determined)
+- `--cors`: CORS allowed origins (e.g., '*' for all origins)

 ## Comparing Indexers with rockshrew-diff